-It has also taken action to protect bonded labour, prevent exploitation of women, children and deprived sections of society.
+It has also taken action to protect bonded labor, prevent exploitation of women, children and deprived sections of society.

 Review of Its Own Judgment

-If the Supreme Court discovers that there are some new facts or evidences or if it is satisfied that some mistake or error took place in its previous decision, it has the power to review the case and alter its previous decisions.
+If the Supreme Court discovers that there are some new facts or pieces of evidence or if it is satisfied that some mistake or error took place in its previous decision, it has the power to review the case and alter its previous decisions.

 This is generally done when a review petition is filed.

-Normally, review is done by a bigger bench than the one that originally decided the case.
+Normally, a review is done by a bigger bench than the one that originally decided the case.